Chart Color Schemes

 Population growth drivers in Mudgeeraba - Bonogin are above average based on AreaSearch's ranking of recent, and medium to long-term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections for each age cohort.
-Projected demographic shifts suggest an above median population growth for Australian non-metropolitan areas.
-The area is projected to expand by 3,948 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 19.2% over the 17 years.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Based on projected demographic shifts, the area is expected to expand by 3,948 persons to 2041, reflecting an increase of 18.8% over the 17 years.

 Frequently Asked Questions - Population